wqking/eventpp/doc/introduction.md

 ```

 ## Thread safety
 All classes are thread safe.
 All public functions can be invoked from multiple threads simultaneously.
-If it failed, please report a bug.
+If it fails, please report a bug.
 The library guarantees the integration of each single function invocation, such as `EventDispatcher::appendListener`, 'CallbackList::remove`, but it doesn't guarantee the order of the operations in multiple threads.
 For example, if a thread is dispatching an event, the other thread removes a listener in the mean time, the removed listener may be still triggered after it's removed.

 ## Exception safety